MBANS8A1/Income_and_Expenses_Application/README.md

    The transaction screen can be reached in multiple ways:

    1. You can get there from the the home screen by clicking on the floating action button (the button with the "+" sign) in bottom full width tab bar.
-   2. You can also get there by clicking an income or expense row item in the the income card or expense card (located on the home screen)
+   2. You can also get there by clicking an income or expense row item in the income card or expense card (located on the home screen).
    3. If you are on the income screen or expense screen you can click any listed income or expense.

-   Note: If you choose to access transaction screen via method 1, then this way is for adding a transaction while the other ways are for updating existing transactions.
+   Note: If you choose to access the transaction screen via method 1, then this way is for adding a transaction while the other ways are for updating existing transactions.

    //Image of transaction screen (adding a transaction)